jengelh/libhx/doc/string_ops.rst

 * By ditching fractions this way, ``HX_unit_size`` also sidesteps the issue of excess digits being emitted (usually up to 5) from the trivial use (by wget/rsync) of ``printf("%.2f", v)``.

+(With regard to the 1.34G-vs-1340M argument, do note that, to actually receive "``1340M``" as output, you need to set a conveniently high cutoff value such as 10000.
+Otherwise, you might get "``1G``".)

 The ``HX_unit_size_cu`` function will instead mimic the behavior of coreutils (/usr/bin/df, /usr/bin/ls).
 That is, it divides ``number`` by ``pow(divisor,